Pharmacy Apprenticeships from the NPA

 Delivering Apprenticeships to Levy paying and non-Levy paying Members

-Even when the NPA is appointed to become a main training provider on the RoATP, it will only be in a position to deliver apprenticeships to non-Levy paying members via a third-party apprenticeship provider until April 2020.
+Even though the NPA was notified at the end of May 2019 that it will be appointed as main training provider on the RoATP, we will not be in a position to deliver apprenticeships to non-Levy paying members until April 2020.
 This is because the Government’s digital funding process to draw down funding currently is only available to Levy-paying members.
-This is scheduled to change in April 2020 to operate for non-Levy paying organisations too.
+This is likely to change in Spring 2020 to operate for non-Levy paying organisations and training providers appointed to the RoATP during 2019.

 Appointment of Qube as a Business Partner to deliver non-clinical apprenticeships